RyKaj/Documentation/SoftwareDevelopment/UnitTest/What-is-Unit-Test.md

 write clean, maintainable, automated tests that give you all the benefits of unit testing, with a minimum amount of time and effort.

-## Less Tiem Performing Functional Tests
+## Less Time Performing Functional Tests

 Functional tests are expensive.
 They typically involve opening up the application and performing a series of steps that you (or someone else),